a-tuyen/DropTask/planning/readme.md

 Wed - Making it look nice
 Thus - Finish addressing bugs and finalize / post

+## Stretch
+Load new tasks in real time
+Dynamic view for how many categories to view
+Complete button to show finished todos

 <!-- ## queries
 Set up queries in a file and routes in another.
 Create the function to run the query and return the promise (.then).
 In another file import those functions and create the routes that help the html use those queries (create the app.get('/'. (req, res) => {